The Third Eye (novel): Plot summary

-Among the following events, Tim breaks up with Karen and graduates high school.
-That summer, Karen is hired at a daycare center.
 On her way to work one day, a lady pulls over and asks for directions to the daycare center.
 The woman offers Karen a ride, and Karen agrees.
 The lady driving the car says she is named Betty Smith.
 When Betty calls Karen by name, Karen becomes suspicious as she had not introduced herself.
 Believing Betty has other intentions, Karen tries to escape from the car.
 The doors are locked.
 Betty drives her to an apartment where a guy named Joe ties her down and hits her head on a stove, knocking her out.
 After Jed and Betty leave, Karen is visited by a vision of a little girl that she feels compelled to protect.
 She cannot save her while she is unconscious, so she forces herself out of her slumber to find that she is bound and gagged in the apartment with nobody to save her.
 She has almost lost all hope when she sees the little girl again, who points to the smoke alarm.
 (The little girl still has yet to speak or show her face.
 She keeps her back turned to Karen, so she can only see her blonde hair.)
 Karen then uses her feet to start a fire, which triggers the fire alarm, getting the attention of the apartment manager.

 She then learns that Betty and Jed stole most of the babies at the daycare center.
-One of these babies was Officer Ron Wilson's nephew.
+One of these babies was the blue eyed Matthew, who is revealed to be Officer Ron Wilson's nephew.
 Karen's mother wants her to leave on a vacation to San Francisco, but Karen decides to help Ron locate the missing babies instead.

 Karen and Ron visit psychic Anne Summers, who had been shot because she was closing in on the kidnappings.
 Luckily, she held up a bag with a broken meat cleaver in it to slow down the shot, which would have hit her in the heart.
 Karen knows she is the only one who can help locate the children now.

 Karen then decides to help Ron, and envisions the children on the way to Colorado.
 Karen and Ron camp out at the state park, where she discovers she is falling in love with Ron.
 The next morning, they arrive at the house in which the babies are being held.
 They find out that Betty and Jed stole the babies to illegally sell them.